2 min read

 Don’t worry!
 Powerful developer tools, SQL scripting, and custom coding capabilities are still available, if needed.

-Agile Integration: TimeXtender seamlessly overlays your data infrastructure, connects to 250+ data sources, and integrates all the powerful data preparation capabilities you need into a single, unified solution.
+Agile Integration: TimeXtender seamlessly overlays your data infrastructure, connects to any data source, and integrates all the powerful data preparation capabilities you need into a single, unified solution.
 This eliminates the need for complex stacks of tools, lengthy implementations, and costly disruptions, while still giving you complete control over how your data is stored and deployed.

 Future-Proof Scalability: Because TimeXtender is independent from data sources, storage services, and visualization tools, you can eliminate vendor lock-in, and ensure your data infrastructure is highly-scalable to meet future analytics demands.
 With TimeXtender, you can quickly adopt new technologies and deployment models, prep data for AI and machine learning, and migrate to cloud platforms with one click.